port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/feature management/launchdarkly.md

 A `Flag` in LaunchDarkly represents a feature flag or toggle, which is a central concept in LaunchDarkly.
 Flags are used to control the visibility and operational state of features in your software without deploying new code.

-An `Audit Log` in LaunchDarkly records changes and events that occur within the platform, providing a comprehensive history of activities for compliance, troubleshooting, and analysis.

 An `Environment` within a LaunchDarkly project is a logical separation of feature flag states and configurations, typically corresponding to stages in your development lifecycle.